3DeSocial/3DStandards/Specifications/3D_NFT_spec.md

 This document specifies how we can use the existing properties of the DeSo API objects to store the data requried for a 3D NFT and a suggested format for asset and licence file storage.

-Note that traits are not included as they are not specific to 3D NFTs so are out of scope for this specification.
+Note that traits are not included as they are not a requirement for 3D NFTs so are aout of scope for this document.

 ### On-Chain Storage